Research MagnetResearch Magnet

 How did the Wells Fargo board accept inaccurate information about the extent and systemic nature of its cross-selling practices?

 We do not know how breakdowns of this magnitude occur in settings with professional board members and sophisticated reporting systems.
-In order to learn how to prevent them, we want to understand oversight practices relating to information flow, performance oversight and risk detection, and how they vary across companies.
+In order to prevent them, we want to understand oversight practices relating to information flow, performance oversight and risk detection.

 governance